NickGrunert/master-thesis/modules/02_algorithm.typ

     The Sobel and Scharr operators are common approximation method frequently employed for this purpose.
     The two methods under discussion are based on the idea of using convolution, whereby a specific kernel is slid over the image, calculating the derivative at each pixel.
     Given that the kernels employed are of sizes 3x3 or 5x5, these are approximations, since the derivative should typically consider only the two pixels directly adjacent to it.
-    In essence, the functionality of both operators is equivalent; the only discrepancy lies in the kernel utilized, as illustrated by @formula:sobel and @formula:scharr @ScharrOperator @SobelOperator @derivative_sobel1.
+    In essence, the functionality of both operators is equivalent; the only discrepancy lies in the kernel utilised, as illustrated by @formula:sobel and @formula:scharr @ScharrOperator @SobelOperator @derivative_sobel1.

     A more conventional way of calculating the derivative is to interpret each row and column as a function defining the values x and then to use the standard mathematical approach demonstrated by @formula:gradient.
     Here, the derivative is calculated by taking the difference between two adjacent pixels and dividing it by the distance between them.
     Since the distance between two pixels is always 1, the parameter h can be omitted.
-    While this is theoretically the most mathematically accurate way of calculating the derivative, it is also the most computationally expensive, since the kernel convolution can be optimized quite efficiently.
+    While this is theoretically the most mathematically accurate way of calculating the derivative, it is also the most computationally expensive, since the kernel convolution can be optimised quite efficiently.
     Nevertheless, it is definitely a promising approach and will be included in the algorithm for later evaluation.
     A fourth method, called the sliding window approach, mimics the novel approach of calculating the gradient without the mathematical correctness of the division by $2h$.
-    This approach was utilized as a form of exploratory experimentation, in combination with the other methods, to assess if it could be effective.
+    This approach was utilised as a form of exploratory experimentation, in combination with the other methods, to assess if it could be effective.

     #heading(depth: 5, numbering: none, bookmarked: false)[Implementation]
     While all of the following implementations do not distinguish between the x and y directions, in this single section it is necessary due to implementation details where they need to be handled separately.